Charles "Chuck" Harrison: Career

 Between his undergraduate and graduate degrees, Harrison was drafted into the United States Army and posted to Germany.
 He served two years in the topography unit doing spot mapping and drafting.

-Getting through the segregated system in the United States and finding employment was hard for Harrison.
-Once he made my way through that he was able to proceed to develop a lifetime career.
-He said that other challenges were trying to live and pursue a professional career as a black person.

 Back in the U.S., fresh out of school, Harrison began looking for work with a design firm.
 He interviewed at Sears but was told that he could not be hired on staff because he was black.
 The hiring manager liked Harrison's work, however, and was able to feed him freelance work from Sears on the side.
 But it was Henry Glass, one of Harrison's undergraduate professors, who gave him his first job with a design firm, putting him to work on furniture designs.
 Harrison credits Glass with teaching him a great deal about detailing, drawing, and production, as well as the business elements of the trade, such as client relations.

 Over the next several years, Harrison worked for Ed Klein & Associates and Robert Podall Associates.
-It was at Robert Podall Associates in 1958 that Harrison updated the popular View-Master toy.
-When Mr. Harrison, who was working there, he was put in charge of the View-Master's redesign in 1958, he made it lighter, more durable and much easier to use — easy enough for a child.
-That simplicity was a hallmark of his work; he was dyslexic, and he wanted to make all his products intuitive so that no one would have to read the instructions.
-Before getting a call from his old contact at Sears.
+It was at Robert Podall Associates in 1958 that Harrison updated the popular View-Master toy before getting a call from his old contact at Sears.
 Sears was ready to offer him a job.
 It was 1961, and Harrison became the first African-American executive ever hired at the company's Chicago headquarters.
 Harrison worked for Sears until his retirement in 1993.

-His favourite design he created was the plastic garbage can.
-A very strong form with a minimum of decoration, limited to texture, which is secondary to the form of the product.
-I enhanced the shape of the product, which allowed it the capability to nest, which gave it an advantage in shipping; it didn't occupy a great volume and could be shipped in a small vehicle.
-It also didn't require much warehouse space.
-The lid and the handle were moulded at the same time, which cut down on the tooling and moulding process.
-These considerations reduced the cost to the end user.